microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

-# Dynamic Type Ahead Search in Adaptive cards
+# [Android] Dynamic Type Ahead Search in Adaptive cards
 This document covers changes to add Dynamic Type Ahead search support to Input.ChoiceSet in adaptive cards in android SDK.

 ### Prerequisite